-Tank maintenance engineering for a storage tank system involves four phases --- initial evaluation and tank washout, prioritization of tank maintenance requirements, preparation of plans and specifications, and quality control evaluation coupled with contract administration.
-Having evaluated over 11,500 tanks, Tank Industry Consultants has an extensive database of problems associated with tank ownership.
+Tank maintenance engineering for a storage tank system involves four phases --- initial inspection or evaluation and tank washout, prioritization of tank maintenance requirements, preparation of plans and specifications, and quality control evaluation coupled with contract administration.
+Having evaluated over 16,500 tanks, Tank Industry Consultants has an extensive database of problems associated with tank ownership.
 This background provides the basis for designing out future maintenance problems.
 In all, no other firm offers the expertise in tank maintenance engineering that TIC offers.

 Tank Industry Consultants works closely with the owner/operator to establish operating goals and evaluates existing tank operating procedures.
 From this evaluation, TIC develops written guidelines for properly operating and maintaining the tank system for optimum performance and longevity.
 These guidelines are clearly written for use by the operating personnel and often replace the "word of mouth" operating instructions that lead to problems and additional costs.

 The first step of a tank maintenance program is an engineering evaluation of the condition of each tank to determine its condition and what scope of work should be designed.
 Each evaluation will encompass the actual on-site field evaluation, an evaluation of the roof and other structural members of the tanks, a coatings evaluation, and a safety and sanitary evaluation.
 Based upon the field evaluation, a certified engineering report is provided outlining the observations and recommendations for rehabilitation and maintenance or replacement to meet the objectives of the tank owner.

 TIC performs all types of tank evaluations to meet each tank owner’s needs.
 There are currently three popular methods of evaluating tank interiors: a drained “dry” evaluation, an underwater evaluation performed by divers, and a robotic inspection.